ImmacularIT/DebianAIServerSetup/01-Debian Server Setup/02-BaseSetup-Docker.md

 # Installing Docker on Debian 13

-This guide walks you through installing Docker on Debian and expanding logical volumes via Webmin’s interface.
+This guide walks you through installing the Docker cli base on a Debian headless server.

 ---